Edward Perry Warren: Biography

 Warren purchased the ancient Greco-Roman drinking vessel known as the Warren Cup, now in the British Museum, which he did not attempt to sell during his lifetime because of its explicit depiction of homoerotic scenes.

 Warren's notable friend and a frequent visitor in Lewes was the French sculptor Auguste Rodin.
-Warren commissioned a larger than life-size version of “Le Baiser” (The Kiss) from Rodin “in the finest possible marble” for his own private collection.
-Rodin had already sculpted such a group which he called “La Foi” (The Troth).
-Warren was very much taken with this study and commissioned Rodin to execute a further example, but to be completed to his particular specification, which differed in several respects from “La Foi” and a third example which Rodin had undertaken.
+Warren commissioned a larger than life-size version of Le Baiser ("The Kiss") from Rodin "in the finest possible marble" for his own private collection.
+Rodin had already sculpted such a group which he called La Foi ("The Truth").
+Warren was very much taken with this study and commissioned Rodin to execute a further example, but to be completed to his particular specification, which differed in several respects from La Foi and a third example which Rodin had undertaken.
 The contract drawn up, specified Rodin's fee of 20,000 francs, as well as the stipulation that “the genital organ of the man must be completed”.
 Warren offered it as a gift to the local council in Lewes.
 The council displayed it for two years before returning it as unsuitable for public display.
 Warren's Kiss study, generally regarded today as being the finest of the three examples, is now a national treasure and displayed in the Tate Gallery in London.

 In 1911 Warren adopted a four-year-old boy, Travis.
 The child grew up at Lewes House and Fewacres, calling Warren "Papa".
 He was the illegitimate son of the daughter of a Cornish vicar and a local squire.
 Warren told Lois Shaw, a relative and friend, "I think that I have found a boy to adopt, but shall not know till my return to England.
 He is of good birth and healthy.
 I am a little afraid of him, because he seems likely to be of some account and therefore troublesome."
 Warren later said, "If it is to be this boy, this handful, he must have a man about, to take after.
 I won't do: I know that.
 Harry [H. Asa Thomas, Warren's secretary] would.
 He admires Harry, but Harry hates his tantrums.
 Harry, you see, is not keen on children.
 Neither am I." Travis Warren attended Winchester College.
 He was not a good student, and he changed schools, going to Tonbridge School.